Sunil Weeramantry: Career

 Weeramantry became a chess master at the age of 15.
 He represented Sri Lanka in 1978, 2004, and 2006 at the Chess Olympiad.
 He won the New York State Chess Championship in 1975 and again in 2001.
 He was inducted into the New York State Chess Hall of Fame in 1996.

 Weeramantry started his chess teaching career in 1979 at Hunter College Campus Schools in Upper Manhattan.
 To mark the program’s 40th anniversary, in 2019 Sunil was recognized with proclamations from New York State Senator Elizabeth Krueger and New York State Governor Andrew Cuomo.

 Sunil developed chess programs for White Plains Public Schools beginning in 1984.
 He founded the National Scholastic Chess Foundation in 1990 and rolled his schools' programs into the new foundation.
-Since then, the NSCF has grown to serve more than 60 schools in the New York area, offer community programs in south Florida, and provide teacher training across the United States.
+Since then, the NSCF has grown to offer more than 130 classes each week in dozens of schools and communities across New York, Connecticut, Pennsylvania and Florida.

 Sunil is also one of the most successful chess coaches in the United States.
-He has coached over 80 individual and team champions in national scholastic tournaments organized by the USCF.
+He has coached over 200 individual and team champions in national and international scholastic tournaments.

 Sunil served as the chairman of the United States Chess Federation's committee on Chess in Education.
 He has been an appointed member of the USCF Scholastic Committee from 1986 to the present and has served multiple two-year terms as the committee chair.
 He has received several awards from US Chess in recognition of his service, including the 2020 Distinguished Service Award.
 In 2004, he was named the "Chess educator of the year" by University of Texas at Dallas.